breakthenet/HackMe-XSS-CSRF-Challenges/challenges/challenge_4.md

 I have a new concern I'm hoping you can help me with.

-My profile signatures were such a hit, I gave them to a friend - a guy who runs another game like mine (based off the same game engine).

-He told me he got "hacked" - he said he was browsing through user profiles, and came across one that had a link in his profile signature.
-He clicked the link, and when he went back to the game, he found that user was suddenly an admin!
-He still has no idea how it happened.

-Perhaps you could dig into it and shed some light on it?
-As far as we know, the only way to change a user's status is via the Staff Panel -> Adjust User Level form, which looks like [this](https://github.com/breakthenet/xss-exercises/blob/master/new_staff_actions.php#L1455-L1483).
+I had a user recently complain to me that his account got hacked.
+Apparently the hacker found something in my BBCode parser he was able to exploit to do an XSS attack and steal this user's cookie, then login as him.

+Can you see if you can duplicate that attack?

 Just like the previous challenge, I have a phantomjs bot setup that will log in as my admin account and visit all user profiles in the game.
-Then, for each profile, it will click ANY links in each profile (you can create a link in bbcode with `[url]http://site.com[/url]`.
 To trigger it, just go to Trigger Admin Browser in the navigation.
+See if you can steal that account's cookies!

 Thanks!